 While the house wasn’t your typical fixer-upper (and not as extreme as our next one in Rome, GA) it did need some minor cosmetic updates.
 For the most part, I only repainted during the two years we lived there.
 But I kept watching HGTV shows and kept reading about the fun stuff people do themselves.

 Even now, in our “new” house in Suwanee, I’m constantly looking for DIY projects.
-We’ve built a loft bed for Sidney, desk for Simon, updated the laundry room, installed new storage for both kids’ closets, replaced the carpet on the stairs and painted (always, so much painting!!!).
+We’ve built a loft bed for Sidney, desk for Simon, updated the laundry room, installed new storage for both kids’ closets, replaced the carpet on the stairs, updated the fireplace and painted (always, so much painting!!!).
 And all the time, we are improving the house and how it functions for us.

 I guess you can say my DIY renovations always have that one goal – to make the house “show ready”.
 You never know when the relocating bug bites again (Pieter, stop looking at houses on Zillow!!), but what I do know, is that my house will be ready to list immediately.

 Please follow my blog to get all my DIY updates.
 Cheers to many more DIY projects!